 Making these payments is as important as paying the electric company and your employees.
 Falling behind builds up a huge liability and subjects you to penalties and interest.
 I’ve learned to take these payments seriously.
 You should too.

 Sure, if you’ve got operations around the world and an army of tax lawyers, you can shift money here and there, take advantage of changing policies, invest in sheltered assets, and leverage tax-preferred investments.
 But, if you’re reading this article, this is probably not your reality.

 You, like me, run a smaller business, and we don’t have those kinds of resources.
 For you, me, and all those like us, our tax options are limited.
 There is no silver bullet that will magically cut our tax bill with a keystroke or signature.
 Planning, recordkeeping, and paying attention to the tax effects of a significant transaction are what small business owners do to keep their taxes under control.
 That’s reality.

 4. Your accountant doesn’t care as much as you think.

 This is not a knock on accountants.
 They care.
 And they’re probably very good.
-But there are limits to how much you can lean on them. if They’re any good, each is likely serving hundreds of clients just like you .
-Which means they’re busy and overworked and likely can’t give everyone 100%.
+But there are limits to how much you can lean on them. if they’re any good, each is likely to serve hundreds of clients just like you.
+This means they’re busy and overworked and likely can’t give everyone 100%.
 And just because they sign the ‘paid preparer’ line on your return doesn’t mean they’re responsible – unless there’s fraud.

 In the end, it’s your tax return and you’re responsible for it.
 If there’s a problem, the IRS comes after you, not your accountant.
 So keep that in mind the next time you blindly sign the returns they send to you two hours before the filing is due.
 Know thy returns.